 Did you know?
 The Privacy Bee Mission & Values Statement drives our business model.
 An excerpt: “We believe everyone deserves their privacy, especially online.
 Privacy should not be contested, bartered, nor political, but rather a basic human right.”
 You can read our entire Privacy Manifesto here.

 Did you know?
 Privacy Bee offers more free data privacy resources than any other data privacy company.
-These free resources include a Privacy Risk scan and score, 24/7 data broker monitoring, a Zero-Trust browser extension, a DIY removal guide, and more.
+These resources include a Privacy Risk scan and score, 24/7 data broker monitoring, a Zero-Trust browser extension, a DIY removal guide, and more.
 You can start by going here!

-How Data Privacy Day is celebrated
+How Data Privacy Day is Celebrated

 Data Privacy Day is celebrated in various ways.
 Individuals, groups, and organizations participate in events promoting data privacy awareness and education.
 These activities may include workshops, seminars, webinars, hackathons, competitions, and other programs.